Magnetjs/magnet-core/README.md

 - Everything else is up to you.

 ### Status
-Under development, API might change for all Magnet modules.
+API might change for all Magnet modules.

 ### Module boilerplate
 ~~~javascript